What are the other Names for this Condition? (Also known as/Synonyms)

-- Brain strokes can occur in males and females.
-Men are 25% more likely to suffer from strokes than women.
+- Brain Strokes can occur in males and females.
+Men are 25% more likely to be affected from strokes than women

 - Strokes can occur in people of all ages.
-However, as people get older, their risk of suffering from a stroke increases.
+However, as people get older, their risk for a stroke increases

 What are the Risk Factors for Brain Stroke?
 (Predisposing Factors)